-Comprised of a diverse group of executives, experts and professionals in the Greater Seattle Area, our board of trustees offers critical guidance and solutions to ensure The Hearthstone’s long term success.
+Comprised of a group of executives, experts and professionals in the Greater Seattle Area, our board of trustees offers critical guidance and solutions to ensure The Hearthstone’s long term success.
 Their oversight is invaluable as the community meets and exceeds its mission, goals and potential.

-LEE COHRS, Chair
+LEE COHRS, Secretary

 Program Manager and Logistics at Nordstrom | Trustee since 2018

-TERI HIGBY, CPA, Executive Committee Member at Large
+TERI HIGBY, CPA, Member at Large

 Senior Tax Manager at Ward & Company | Trustee since 2015